-When lodging an original (and one copy) permit application with the ABC, 1 (one) copy of the permit application (including drawings) must also be lodged with JAH.
-A Jandakot Works / Building Application Form must also be completed and appended to both the original and all copies of the permit application documentation being lodged with JAH.
-An electronic copy of the application must also be lodged with JAH.
+When lodging a permit application through JAH, an electronic copy of the application must be submitted.
+In addition, (if requested), one hard copy of the permit application (including drawings) must also be lodged with JAH.
+A Jandakot Works / Building Application Form must also be completed and appended to the original permit application documentation being lodged with JAH